 Focus areas

-PenSam has defined four areas of particular focus.
-These areas are climate, fair taxation, sustainable building construction, and labour rights, thereby covering six out of the UN's 17 SDGs, since climate forms part of three of the overall goals.
-This focus also helps minimise PenSam's sustainability risks, which are closely associated with such elements as climate and sustainable cities.
+PenSam has defined three areas of particular focus.
+These areas are climate, fair taxation and labour rights, thereby covering five out of the UN's 17 SDGs, since climate forms part of three of the overall goals.

 Climate